Mullai Periyaru - Environmental impact of Dams and Kerala's PR Machine

 • Kerala can use the new dam to generate electricity to meet its state demand.

 Tamils have been reduced to a slogan-shouting, Tamil-jingoistic herd.
-Look at the Malayalees, who have unleashed their PR machines in a much more sophisticated pattern.
-From Hollywood movies to the Save Mullaperiyar campaign on Facebook, their campaign is a well-oiled PR machine.
+Look at the Malayalees, who have unleashed their PR machines in a much more sophisticated pattern—from Hollywood movies to the Save Mullaperiyar campaign on Facebook, their campaign is a well-oiled PR machine.

 Tamils need a better PR machine to expose Kerala's political games.
 Let's bring out these facts rather than just slogan-shouting Tamil jingoism.